jamesquinlan/Intro-Database-SQL/lectures/views.md

 5. You can create views based on other views (a.k.a. _nested view_).

+6. You cannot update data through a view using joins.

 NOTE: You cannot use `DISTINCT`, `GROUP BY`, `HAVING` clauses, `UNION` operator, or aggregate functions in updatable VIEWs.

 #### OR REPLACE
 ---